Nexmo/station/_documentation/vonage-business-cloud/smart-numbers/code-snippets/vbc-route-to-extension.md

 ## Try it out

-When you call your Vonage Business Cloud programmable number it should immediately forward the call to the extension number you specified.
+When you call your Smart Number it should immediately forward the call to the extension number you specified.